Nian-Jingqing/EEG_Processor/docs/getting-started.rst

   :width: 600px
   :align: center

 - The ``rawdata`` folder contains the main ``dataset_description.json`` file.
 This plain text file is a tree-structered list of properties of the dataset.
-These properties can be changed via the BIDS Processor application.
+These properties can be changed via the EEG Processor application.

 .. figure:: images/scr_1c_dataset-description-json.png
   :width: 608px